Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 ④ The colour fading reaches level 3; record the number of rubbing to assess the abrasion resistance.

-The Martindale Abrasion Test is a commonly used method for testing the abrasion resistance of fabrics around the world.
-Martindale abrasion tester can test the abrasion resistance of various structural fabrics.
-The specimen is continuously rubbed in a different direction with certain friction material under a specified pressure, and the specimen is made to move relative to the abrasive material in accordance with the Lissajous trajectory, as a result of which the specimen is subjected to uniform abrasion in multiple directions.
-When certain destructive features appear on the specimen, the number of rubbing cycles is noted as an indicator of wear resistance.
+The Martindale Abrasion Test Method is a commonly used method for testing the abrasion resistance in textile around the world.
+Martindale abrasion and pilling tester can test the abrasion resistance and pilling resistance of various structural fabrics.
+The Martindale abrasion test method is that the specimen is continuously rubbed in a different direction with certain friction material under a specified pressure, and the specimen is made to move relative to the abrasive material in accordance with the Lissajous trajectory, as a result of which the specimen is subjected to uniform abrasion in multiple directions.
+When certain destructive features appear on the specimen, the number of rubbing cycles is noted as an indicator of fabric abrasion resistance.
 The degree of abrasion and balling can be evaluated in comparison with standard parameters.
 The use of a movable specimen clamping unit, which allows a specimen to be removed at any time without affecting the other specimens, not only enables rapid and independent testing of the specimens, but also ensures the accuracy of the friction cycle measurement.

 Martindale tester